One of the most important factors in monetizing your site: your audience, your community, your fans.

 Most of All, Be Patient

-As you will hear over and over again in our podcast, monetizing your site is not easy and it takes work.
+As I have said before, monetizing your site is not easy and it takes work.
 There are very few people who hit that sweet spot right out of the gate.
 Building a community and a fan base takes time.
-Myself, I have been at it for more than 7 years in the WordPress space.
+Myself, I have been at it for more than 8 years in the WordPress space.
 With patience, a little luck thrown in and hard work, you too will find what works best for your audience.